maildev/maildev/README.md

 To run **MailDev** during development:

-    # grunt-cli is needed by grunt; ignore this if already installed
-    npm install -g grunt-cli
     npm install
-    grunt dev
+    npm run dev

-The `grunt dev` task will run the project using nodemon and restart automatically when changes are detected.
-SASS files will be compiled automatically on save also.
-To trigger some emails for testing run `node test/send.js` in a separate shell.
-Please run jshint to your lint code before submitting a pull request; run `grunt jshint`.
+The "dev" task will run MailDev using nodemon and restart automatically when changes are detected.
+On `*.scss` file save, the css will also be recompiled.
+Using `test/send.js`, a few test emails will be sent every time the application restarts.

+The project uses the [JavaScript Standard coding style](https://standardjs.com).
+To lint your code before submitting your PR, run `npm run lint`.

 To run the test suite:

-    $ npm run test
+    $ npm test

 ## [Changelog](https://github.com/djfarrelly/MailDev/releases)